thu-ml/zhusuan/docs/tutorials/vae.rst

 Build the Model
 ---------------

-In ZhuSuan, a model is constructed under a :class:`~zhusuan.framework.bn.BayesianNet` context, which enables transparent building of directed graphical models using both Tensorflow operations and ZhuSuan's :class:`~zhusuan.framework.bn.StochasticTensor` s.
+In ZhuSuan, a model is constructed using :class:`~zhusuan.framework.bn.BayesianNet` , which enables transparent building of directed graphical models using both Tensorflow operations and ZhuSuan's :class:`~zhusuan.framework.bn.StochasticTensor` s.